SAP-archive/BUILD/README.md

 ## Licenses

-LICENSE

 This project is licensed under the Apache Software License, v.
-2 except as noted otherwise in the [LICENSE](https://github.com/SAP/BUILD/blob/master/LICENSE.txt) file.
+2 except as noted otherwise in the [License file](https://github.com/SAP/BUILD/blob/master/LICENSE.txt).

 ###Further Copyright and Licensing Links